Cherreads

 Once Elias engaged the mag-drives, Lilith moved with a jagged, silent velocity.
 Through the reinforced viewport, the chemically fossilized walls of the tunnel blurred into a continuous streak of gray stone.
 They were hundreds of feet beneath the corrupted surface, bypassing the apocalypse in a trillion-dollar projectile.

 He placed his hands on the console.
 P.A.C.I.F.I.C. headquarters would have a tracking ping on their flagship transport.
 Will flared his [Warlord's Aura], driving his Willpower into Lilith's digital black box.
 He forced the code to buckle, feeling the fragile programming bend under his magic.
-He fed the corporate servers a final, desperate burst of data: Massive hull breach.
+He fed the corporate servers a final, desperate burst of data.
+Massive hull breach.
 Subterranean atmospheric ignition.
 Total catastrophic loss.

 The System chimed, rewarding the sabotage.